-Jackson Field is the home of the Lansing Lugnuts of High-A Central.
+Jackson Field is the home of the Lansing Lugnuts of the Midwest League.
 I stopped by Oldsmobile Park, as it was called then, while passing through Lansing, Michigan one day in 1999.
 Since it was 7:30am, I didn't have the chance to see a game there, but these photos were obtained by means of the ballpark fan's best friend, the unlocked gate.

 Review by Mike